 Can you see how cramp it is for me?
 Horrible seat pitch!
 Luckily it was only an hour of flying, any more my legs would definitely protest!

 Unfortunately for me, the fight was almost full.
 All the rows of seats were taken up.

 This was my seat - always window seat for short flights.

 More passengers boarding and my face turned sour when my seatmates came!

 Old Boeing 737-800 Cabin, pretty uncomfortable especially with the tight legroom space.

 The legroom space at the emergency rows look better but I prefer the normal window seat so that I could take decent photos.
 Prefer sitting either behind the wings or in front of the engines.

 What's inside the seat pocket?

 I got myself a T-shirt, should have gotten a polo-shirt as well.

-One thing I like about traveling to Thailand is there are Tourists Sim card almost everywhere and its very convenient as there is unlimited wifi for a number of days at a very low rate!
+One thing I like about travelling to Thailand is there are Tourists Sim card almost everywhere and it is very convenient as there is unlimited wifi for a number of days at a very low rate!